Russia's military exercises: Could they turn into war?

 Belarus is pushing for openness to the West during the exercises -- which will also help ensure that Russia does not take the opportunity to deviate from the exercise scenario to launch some kind of unfriendly action.

-The authorities in Minsk have invited military observers and defense attachés from a large number of NATO and non-NATO countries as well as from international organizations such as the Organization for Security and Co-operation in Europe and the Red Cross to observe portions of the exercise.
+The authorities in Minsk have invited military observers and defense attachés from a large number of NATO and non-NATO countries as well as from international organizations such as the Organization for Security and Co-operation in Europe, the Red Cross and a large number of Western media to observe portions of the exercise.

-And Belarus is running its own program of advance briefings for NATO and Western countries on how the exercise is to run, in parallel with information that Russia is providing.
+That may not have pleased Moscow, which is keeping quiet about the much bigger Zapad-related activities on its side of the border.
+But all these Russian activities will be far less visible to the West than the high-profile "main event" in Belarus.

 Various theories have been put forward for how Russia might exploit Zapad to gain some kind of military advantage.
 At the most extravagant, these theories include mounting an actual military attack on Russia's NATO neighbors, and the United States and other countries have made small temporary increases in the number of troops and defensive assets in place in the Baltic states as a precaution.